mednartem/browserstack-selenide-appium-gradle-junit/README.md

-Selenium autotests for GitHub with use Allure
+Mobile tests with use browserstack

 ### Dependencies: